adafruit/workflows-circuitpython-libs/README.rst

 workflows-circuitpython-libs
 ============================

-A collection of CI workflowss for CircuitPython libraries
+A collection of CI workflows for CircuitPython libraries

 Instructions
 ------------